mist64/cbmbus_doc/3 Commodore DOS.md

 The [format of the data returned is tokenized Microsoft BASIC](https://www.pagetable.com/?p=273) that can be displayed on-screen easily, but is a little tricky to parse.

-Devices that support partitions also introduce the following syntax to list partitions:
+Devices that support partitions also introduce the following syntax for listing partitions:

 `$=P`[`:*`][`=`_type_]